Learning a second language is a highly complex, time consuming and costly process, mainly due to three factors:

 - You need an effective roadmap to learn to communicate in Spanish.

-If you decide to take this course you will receive more than 25 years of experience learning and teaching foreign languages (Spanish and German), surviving in multicultural environments and using the language skills to boost my professional career.
+If you decide to take this course you will receive more than 25 years of experience learning and teaching foreign languages (Spanish, English, Dutch, German, Italian, Russian), surviving in multicultural environments and using the language skills to boost my professional career.
 Of course you also will have the advantage of combining my Spanish native skills with my professional education as a Linguist and expert in teaching a second language.

 There is much to learn from every section here, so work through them all in turn and make sure you extract the most benefit from them.
 The course is designed to be dipped into quite easily as well, so you can always refer back to it…….